tillgrallert/p3a6afa20/notes.md

 - check meaning of weight in stylo() output
     + kind of **done**
 - process stylo() edges table, to include further columns
+    + **done**
     + number of works in worldcat
 - make TEI bibliography of the most referenced periodicals (minimum 2 journals in my corpus): currently 36 titles
     + **done**
     + **done**: write XSLT to enrich bibliography and link `<title>`s to bibliography
     + **done**: improve CSV of referenced periodicals
+- comments on corpus
+    + period needs to be mentioned

+## missing bits

+1. conclusion
+2. one paragraph on the most prolific authors in *Lughat al-ʿArab*
+3. expand on the results of stylometric analysis

+## anonymous authorship

+- is it really illegal?
+    + I cannot, for the sake of it, find a reference for my claim
+- the signing editor is responsible as if he was the author
+- Publishers issued repeated calls on authors to come forward and provide their identities; e.g. {thamarat 181; lisan 442; lisan 1301; thamarat 573; thamarat 729}.

+## editors as authors

+- [*al-Zuhūr*](journal_al-zuhur/tei/oclc_1034545644-i_7.TEIP5.xml#div_1.d2e2020) mentions that publication of an issue was delayed because the editor/ director was travelling outside Egypt/Cairo
+- the newspaper *al-Muqtabas* rejected allegations that articles published by pseudonymous authors were indeed authored by the editors.
+Instead, the claim, not all *ʿulamāʾ* and *udabāʾ* in support of progress can speak out.{jarmuq 51@3}

+## format of publication

+- library copies
+    + [*al-Zuḥūr* 2(1):13](journal_al-zuhur/tei/oclc_1034545644-i_12.TEIP5.xml#p_2.d2e476) announces that the first volume is available in bound library copies at the office in Cairo

+## necessity of studies of the ideosphere

+- Zachs 2018: Debates on Women’s Suffrage in the Arab Press, 1890-1914
+    + methodology!!!!!
+        - how can one illustrate a "debate" in earnest using two periodical articles 12 years apart without any comment on this distance?
+        - a "debate" cannot be (re-)constructed by picking random articles with "woman" in the title from four random periodicals over the course of 40 years
+        - one would need to talk about differences between British Egypt and Ottoman Syria

 # 1. Methodological notes
 ## our corpus